Introduction of March High Master rifle scopes

-At Shot Show, we stopped at March's booth to find out whether they've prepared anything new for 2020.
-Last year, they announced the release of the 4–40×52 Genesis, more about which can be inquired here.
+At Shot Show, we stopped at March's scope booth to find out whether they've prepared anything new for 2020.
+Last year, they announced the release of the 4–40x52 Genesis scope, more about which can be inquired here.
 The official release date has finally been announced – late May 2020.
-The 4–40x Genesis, however, wasn’t the only device in the spotlight this year.
-We’ve also been shown the 5–42x FFP High Master riflescope.
-In this article, we are going to check out its features.
+The 4–40x Genesis scope, however, wasn’t the only scope in the spotlight this year.
+We’ve also been shown the 5–42x56 FFP High Master rifle - scope.
+In this article, we are going to check out these scopes features.

-The new riflescope is referred to as ‘5–42×56 FFP High Master Wide Angle scope’.
-March uses the ‘Wide Angle’ mark because of the amazing 26° angular field of view (their 5–40x model, for example, features a 20° angular FOV).
-This 8.4x zoom factor riflescope offers an outstanding elevation range of 40 MIL/MRAD.
+The new scope is referred to as ‘5–42x56 FFP High Master Wide Angle scope’.
+March uses the ‘Wide Angle view’ mark because of the amazing 26° angular field of view (their 5–40x scope model, for example, features a 20° angular Field of View).
+This 8.4x magnification factor rifle - scope offers an outstanding elevation range of 40 MIL/MRAD.
 There are 10 MILs in one revolution, which is optimal – calculations are easier to perform because of the rounded number.
-It comes with the popular FML-1 reticle in the first focal plane (FFP).
-It is among the lightest and shortest in its category, weighing 950 grams and measuring 358 mm in length (S & B 5–45x PM II High Power, for example, weighs 150 grams more and is around 70 mm longer).
+These scopes come with the popular FML-1 wire crosshairs reticle in the first focal plane (FFP). the scopes also feature zero stop function.
+High Master scope is among the lightest and shortest in its category, weighing 950 grams and measuring 358 mm in length (S & B 5–45x PM II High Power tactical scope, for example, weighs 150 grams more and is around 70 mm longer).
 We love the generous eye-box.

-All the turrets (elevation, windage, parallax) are lockable and of the tactical type (uncapped).
-There are two dots on each of the turrets, one red and one blue.
-When the lever is pointed at the red dot, the turret is locked.
-When it is pointed at the blue dot, adjustments can be made.
 There is a turn indicator at the foot of both turrets.
-The parallax can be set from 10 m to infinity, which is superior to most riflescopes that can be focused from 30 m onwards.
+The parallax on the scope can be set from 10 m to infinity, which is superior to most target rifle scopes that can be focused from 30 m onwards.
 The illumination compartment, positioned on the rim of the parallax turret, consists of 6 levels of illumination.
-A sunshade is included in the box.
+There are also some rifle scopes accessories included: a sunshade is included in the box of the scopes.

-March riflescopes’ optical parts are of indisputable quality – this new model is no exception.
+March High Master - tactical rifle scopes optical parts are of indisputable quality – this new scope model is no exception.
 It features the new ‘High Master Lens System’ which consists of 2 new ‘Super ED’ lens elements.
-The characteristics of these elements are close to pure fluorite crystal, meaning that there is basically no dispersion – chromatic aberration is eliminated.
-On top of that, the image is sharp and high in contrast.
-Another specialty of this riflescope is the ‘Temperature Anti-Drift Lens System’.
-A new material used in lens manufacturing alters the refractive index of the lenses to accommodate changes in environmental temperature.
+The characteristics of these scope elements are close to pure fluorite crystal, meaning that there is basically no dispersion – chromatic aberration is eliminated.
+On top of that, the image on the scopes is sharp and high in contrast.
+Another specialty of these scopes is the ‘Temperature Anti-Drift Lens System’.
+A new material used in lens manufacturing alters the refractive index of the lens to accommodate changes in environmental temperature.
 A clear and well-focused image is thus maintained in a wide range of conditions.

-March 5–42×56 FFP High Master is a superb high-end FFP riflescope made for the most demanding long-range shooters.
-It features excellent optics, advanced turrets and an incredible elevation range of 40 MIL.
+March 5–42x56 FFP High Master tactical scope is a superb high-end FFP rifle - scope made for the most demanding long-range shooters.
+The scope features excellent optics, advanced turret and an incredible elevation range of 40 MIL.
 Quality comes at a price, though – these will retail for around 4200 €.
-At March’s booth, we learned that they will be available around the end of March 2020.
+At March’s scope booth, we learned that these rifle - scopes will be available around the end of March 2020.